Fusion-based implementation of qLDPC codes with quantum emitters: Details on the spin-based architecture with repeat-until-success encoded fusions

-The modified RUS strategy is used to resolve the pseudo-thresholds and thresholds shown in Figure~\ref{fig:RUS}.
-From the knowledge of which encoded fusion outcomes are lost, we perform erasure decoding with $10^5$ Monte Carlo samples on the $X$-type lattice.
+The pseudo-thresholds and thresholds shown in Figure 3(b) are determined in the following way.
+Applying the modified RUS strategy, we numerically sample which encoded fusion outcomes are lost.
+Then we perform erasure decoding on the $X$-type lattice ($10^5$ Monte Carlo samples).
 Gaussian elimination is used to identify whether any of the $k$ logical qubits are lost by checking if they have support on any of the missing fusion outcomes.
 We show the full data ($N=3$ to $10$) obtained for Toric code and Bivariate Bicycle code lattices in Figures~\ref{fig:rus-toric-data} and ~\ref{fig:rus-BB-data}, respectively.
 Figure~\ref{fig:rus-toric-data} also presents a comparison between the standard method and our modified strategy, highlighting the visible improvement from the latter.